MicrosoftDocs/azure-video-indexer/azure-video-indexer/create-account.md

 ## Classic account

-Classic accounts are deprecated.
-It isn't recommended to create a new classic account.
+You can no longer create a classic account.

+Classic accounts will be retired on June 30th, 2024.
 If you currently have a classic account, see the [migration guide](azure-video-indexer-ams-retirement-guide.md).

 ## Paid account